tytydraco/yessleep/out/I_posted_a_story_on_here_last_week_and_now_I_regret_it.md

 "It's a d-decoy.
 Open it!
 You'll see.
 Open it."

-The men looked at each other eye brows raised.
+The men looked at each other eyebrows raised.
 One raised his sunglasses and rested them on his forehead.
 He pulled a switchblade from a pocket and flipped it open.

 "Don't move" he ordered.